aws/karpenter-provider-aws/docs/aws/README.md

 # Getting Started with Karpenter on AWS

 Karpenter automatically provisions new nodes in response to unschedulable pods.
 Karpenter does this by observing events within the kubernetes cluster, and then sending commands to the underlying cloud provider.

 In this example, the cluster is running on Amazon Web Services (AWS) Elastic Kubernetes Service (EKS).
 Karpenter is designed to be cloud provider agnostic, but currently only supports AWS.
 Contributions are welcomed.

 This guide should take less than 1 hour to complete, and cost less than $0.25.
 Follow the clean-up instructions to reduce any charges.

 # Install

-Karpenter is installed in clusters with a simple helm chart.
+Karpenter is installed in clusters with a helm chart.

 Karpenter additionally requires IAM Roles for Service Accounts (IRSA).
 IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as the cloud provider).

 ## Required Utilities